jiesutd/LatticeLSTM/README.md

 Input format:
 ======
-CoNLL format, with each character its label for one line.
+CoNLL format (prefer BIOES tag scheme), with each character its label for one line.
 Sentences are splited with a null line.

 	美	B-LOC
 	国	E-LOC